intbio/Confs/README.md

-# Personal Development notes for students

-## List of confernces and schools
+# List of conferences/workshops/seminars of interest